harry1121-s/nealthy-cross-chain-data-layer/README.md

 2. function estimateFees(uint16 dstChainId_, uint8 moduleSelector_, address srcApplication_, bytes memory payload_) : Estimates the fee required for a cross-chain transaction

 ## Limitations of the current system
-1. Backend service for gas refund, failed transaction
+1. Lack of monitoring service for gas refund, failed transaction
 2. Lack of transaction monitoring in case of Wormhole
 3. Fixed gas for destination chains
 4. TBA

+## Next Steps
+1. Testnet deployment and further testing
+2. Monitoring service